Pixies (band): Come On Pilgrim (1987)

 While the Pixies were playing a concert with Throwing Muses, they were noticed by the producer Gary Smith, the manager of Fort Apache Studios.
 He told them he "could not sleep until you guys are world famous".
-Funded by Francis' father at the cost of $1000, the Pixies spent three days recording a 17-track demo at Fort Apache, known as the Purple Tape for its purple cover.
-The promoter Ken Goes became the Pixies' manager, and he passed the demo to Ivo Watts-Russell of the independent record label 4AD.
-Watts-Russell found the Pixies too normal and "too rock 'n' roll", but signed them at the persuasion of his girlfriend.
+Funded by Francis' father, the Pixies spent three days recording a 17-track demo at Fort Apache, which would become known as the Purple Tape for its purple cover.
+Promoter Ken Goes became the Pixies' manager, and he passed the demo to Ivo Watts-Russell of the British independent record label 4AD.
+Watts-Russell found the Pixies too normal and "too rock 'n' roll", but was persuaded to sign them by his girlfriend.

 Upon signing with 4AD, eight tracks from the Purple Tape were selected for the Come On Pilgrim mini-LP, the Pixies' first release.
 Francis drew upon his experiences in Puerto Rico, mostly in the songs "Vamos" and "Isla de Encanta", describing the poverty in Puerto Rico and singing in loose Spanish.
 The religious lyrics and later albums came from his parents' born-again Christian days in the Pentecostal Church.
 The critic Heather Phares identified themes such as sexual frustration ("I've Been Tired") and incest ("Nimrod's Son" and "The Holiday Song").